If you are experiencing a dental emergency, please call 801.228.0155.

 Dental emergencies are never expected, though it is best to be prepared for them.
 At Larsen Family Dental, we are prepared for your next dental emergency for you so you don’t have to worry.
 Our team is here to handle your dental concerns promptly to avoid further pain, discomfort, or tooth loss.

 During a dental emergency, do not panic.
 Simply call our office and we will schedule you for our earliest available appointment.
 As a holistic dentist in Bountiful, UT, Dr. Larsen will see to it that your peace of mind is restored and that your dental emergency is taken care of as soon as possible.
+In addition to treating dental emergencies, we provide general dentistry services in Bountiful, UT.

 Emergency Dentistry in Bountiful, UT